shawnscoding/react-schedule-job/README.md

   console.log('Api request has been sent')
 }

-// these are the functions which will run according to the config
+// these are the functions which will run according to the schedule

-const tasks = [
+const jobs = [
   {
     fn: sayHello,
     id: '1',
-    config: '* * * * *',
+    schedule: '* * * * *',
     // Execute every minutes
-    name: 'Say Hello',
+    name: 'Say Hello'
-    description: 'Say Hello on console'
   },
   {
     fn: RequestSomething,
     id: '3',
-    config: '* 15,19 * 11,12 *',
+    schedule: '* 15,19 * 11,12 *',
     // Execute In November, December At 3PM and 7PM every minute
-    name: 'Request Something',
+    name: 'Request Something'
-    description: 'Send API'
   }
 ]

 const App = () => {
   return (
     <Schedule
-      tasks={tasks}
-      timeZone='UTC'
-      // timezone is UTC timezone.
-      dashboard={{
+      jobs={jobs}
+      timeZone='Asia/Seoul'
+      // "UTC", "local" or "YOUR PREFERRED TIMEZONE", dashboard={{
         hidden: false
         // if true, dashboard is hidden